qxsimlua/Sav-Permissions/README.md

 ## Getting Started

-Follow these steps to kickstart your Phans-Permissions experience:
+Follow these steps to kickstart your Sav-Permissions experience:

 3. Clone this repository to your local machine: